-Today, Ohio is home to more than 480,000 foreign-born residents.
+Today, Ohio is home to more than 500,000 foreign-born residents.
 Such immigrants serve as everything from builders to college professors, making them critical contributors to Ohio’s economic success.
 Immigrants also play a crucial role in the STEM and healthcare industries.
-Despite making up only 4.2 percent of Ohio’s population, immigrants represented 13.9 percent of all STEM workers in the state in 2014.
-Similarly, in 2016, more than one in four physicians in Ohio graduated from a foreign medical school, a likely sign they were born outside the United States.
+Despite making up only 4.2 percent of Ohio’s population, immigrants represented 11.8 percent of all STEM workers in the state in 2016.
+Similarly, in 2016 more than one in four physicians in Ohio graduated from a foreign medical school, a likely sign they were born elsewhere.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Ohio, where immigrants are far more likely to be of working age than the U.S.-born population.